SarCoptU/linux-scripts/README.md

   - https://github.com/tmux-plugins/tpm - tmux resurrect to save and load sessions
   - https://github.com/tmux-plugins/tmux-resurrect?tab=readme-ov-file

+- for KDE
+  - sudo apt install plasma-discover-backend-flatpak

+- If gnome
+  - install gdebi in the initial apt install

+- if xfce
+  - install blueman for bluetooth

+- Sometimes this work for swapping ctrl and caps lock on US layout
+    - setxkbmap -layout us -option ctrl:swapcaps

 - fingerprint authentication
    - https://wiki.debian.org/SecurityManagement/fingerprint%20authentication - if laptop has a scanner - NOT the case on the current laptop